 - portfolio will earn more than 5.0% over time.
 That means your benefit is expected to increase through the years.

 - When the Plan earns less than 5.0%, the

 "underlying" benefits (the dotted blue line

 in the chart on the next page) go down.

 But, the Plan includes a reserve that can

 be used to maintain retiree benefits at

 their highest variable pension benefit

-amount or high-water mark (the solid
+amount or high-water mark (the solid blue

+line in the chart on the next page).
+If the

-blue line).
-If the reserve were to run out of
+reserve were to run out of funds, benefits

-funds, benefits would still be paid but at
+would still be paid but at the lower

-the lower "underlying" benefit level.
+"underlying" benefit level.

 - The variable pension benefit is still a defined benefit pension that provides lifetime income.
 Plus, variable pension benefits do a better job of keeping up with inflation than traditional pension benefits.